Cobimetinib: History

-Cobimetinib was granted orphan drug status by the US Food and Drug Administration (FDA) for malignant melanoma with BRAFV600 mutation in 2014, and for histiocytic neoplasms in 2021.
+Cobimetinib was granted orphan drug designation by the US Food and Drug Administration (FDA) for melanoma with BRAFV600 mutation in 2014, and for histiocytic neoplasms in 2021.

-Acquired resistance to BRAF inhibitors, such as vemurafenib and dabrafenib, commonly occurs after several months of progression-free tumor response.
-Preclinical data indicated the involvement of MAPK pathways and MAPK-independent signaling in the developed resistance, suggesting dual inhibition of MEK and BRAF kinase as a strategy for increasing the longevity of tumor response seen with BRAF inhibition alone.

-In phase III clinical trials, the combination of cobimetinib and vemurafenib was tested in patients with BRAFV600-mutated metastatic melanoma, which resulted in significant improvement in progression-free survival in patients, but also produced some increase in toxicity.
+In phase III clinical trials, the combination of cobimetinib and vemurafenib was tested in participants with BRAFV600-mutated metastatic melanoma, which resulted in significant improvement in progression-free survival in participants, but also produced some increase in toxicity.
 The combination increased progression-free survival to an average of 12.3 months, compared to 7.2 months for vemurafenib alone.
-This clinical data also showed that the combination treatment resulted in 65% survival rate of patients 17 months after beginning the treatment, increased rates from the 50% of patients on vemurafenib treatment alone.
+This clinical data also showed that the combination treatment resulted in 65% survival rate of participants 17 months after beginning the treatment, increased rates from the 50% of participants on vemurafenib treatment alone.
 Adding cobimetinib also increased the median overall survival to 25.6 months, compared to the 18 months for vemurafenib alone.

-Pre-clinical investigation suggests that combined use of cobimetinib with PI3K inhibition could boost the anti-cancer effects of the drug, with a synergistic response being observed in lung cancer cell lines.

-The U.S. Food and Drug Administration (FDA) approved cobimetinib based on evidence from one clinical trial of 495 participants with melanoma containing the BRAF V600 mutation that was advanced or could not be removed by surgery.
+The US Food and Drug Administration (FDA) approved cobimetinib based on evidence from one clinical trial of 495 participants with melanoma containing the BRAF V600 mutation that was advanced or could not be removed by surgery.
 The trial was conducted at 133 sites in 19 countries including those in North America, Europe, and Australia.

+Research

+Pre-clinical investigation suggests that combined use of cobimetinib with PI3K inhibition might boost the anti-cancer effects of cobimetinib.